-The purple dotted line on Fig. 5 shows the cumulative distribution of infrared excesses from our fiducial model, with $\zeta{poll} = 0.017$, derived such that f(>1) matches the observed value of 0.015.
+The purple dotted line on Fig. 5 shows the cumulative distribution of infrared excesses from our fiducial model, with $\zeta{\text{poll}} = 0.017$, derived such that f(>1) matches the observed value of 0.015.
 This model provides a reasonable fit to the observed infrared excesses, although a hotter temperature at the disc inner edge would more readily reproduce the largest observed infrared excesses.

-However, the low pollution fraction for the cumulative distribution of infrared excesses ($\zeta{\rm poll}=1.7\%$) indicates that not all stars in the sample can have an opaque dust disc based on the fiducial model.
-The blue dashed line shows the cumulative distribution of infrared excesses, with the fraction with $\eta{4.5\mu\rm m}>1$ matched to the 1σ upper limit on the observed value.
-This leads us to conclude that up to 3.3% of the sample could have an opaque, flat dust disc based on the fiducial model.
-This value remains <7%, taking into account the $3-\sigma$ error limits.
-In the following section, we investigate whether this conclusion can be altered by chang-
+However, the low pollution fraction for the cumulative distribution of infrared excesses ($\zeta{\rm poll}=1.7$ per cent) indicates that not all stars in the sample can have an opaque dust disc based on the fiducial model.
+The blue dashed line shows the cumulative distribution of infrared excesses, with the fraction with $\eta{4.5\,\mu\rm m}>1$ matched to the 1σ upper limit on the observed value.
+This leads us to conclude that up to 3.3 per cent of the sample could have an opaque, flat dust disc based on the fiducial model.
+This value remains <7 per cent, taking into account the 3σ error limits.
+In the following section, we investigate whether this conclusion can be altered by changing the parameters of the disc model.
+The variation in the infrared emission of an opaque, flat dust disc with the stellar parameters of the sample is discussed in the appendix.